pablodecm/phd_thesis/src/106_chapter_6.md

 number of events from each component is taken both when using standard classification or inference-aware losses.

-An option is to pose the problem as one of classification based on a simulated dataset.
+A common treatment of this problem in high-energy physics consist of posing the problem as one of classification based on a simulated dataset, as discussed in [Section @sec:sig_vs_bkg].
 A supervised machine learning model such a neural network can be trained to discriminate signal and background observations, considering a fixed parameters $r$ and $\lambda$.
 The output of such a model typically consist in class probabilities